1337list/1337list-organisation/README.md

 # organisation
-This repository is used for organisation-wide tasks.
+This repository is for organisation-wide tasks.